 Countries around the world, including Canada, have committed millions of dollars and personnel to a military coalition against ISIS, supposedly in pursuit of a sustainable peace in the region.
 But is military intervention really the solution?

-On June 29, 2017, the Canadian government announced the renewal of its military mission in Iraq for at least two more years, until March 2019.
+On March 18, 2019, the Canadian Government announced the renewal – again – of its military mission in Iraq and the surrounding region for two more years until March 2021.
 The nature of the continued mission – and the specific plans for peace – remain unclear, but will likely include:

 Canada has also supported humanitarian, development and – most recently – non-violent peacebuilding projects in the region.